State-Selective Ionization and Trapping of Single H$_2^+$ Ions with (2+1) Multiphoton Ionization: Simulation of REMPI Excitation Dynamics

 We also add a decay of the ionized state population due to photodissociation in Eq.~\hyperref[eq:obe]{A1d}, where the dissociation rate $\Gamma_d = \sigma_d(I/\hbar\omega)$ can be calculated using the photodissociation cross sections $\sigma_d$ found in Ref.~\cite{dunn1968photo, dunn1968tables}.
 At \nm{202}, the photodissociation cross section is \qty{1.9e-20}{\centi\meter^2} for $\nu^+ = 0$ and \qty{9.0e-19}{\centi\meter^2} for $\nu^+ = 1$.

-Eqs.~\hyperref[eq:obe]{A1a-d} were numerically integrated for the pulse duration of \SI{3}{\nano\second} to calculate the ionization probability per pulse, for varying intensities.
+Equations~\hyperref[eq:obe]{A1a-d} were numerically integrated for a pulse duration of \SI{3}{\nano\second} to calculate the ionization probability per pulse, for varying intensities.
 We use the spatially averaged peak intensity as defined in Sec.~\ref{sec:exp_setup}, as opposed to spatial peak intensity, to simulate the mean ionization dynamics within the beam waist.
 The results for $\nu^+ = 0$ are shown in Fig. \ref{fig:obe}.
 The ionization probability for our REMPI intensity is simulated to be \SI{20}{\percent}.
 The probability increases with intensity to a maximum of \SI{40}{\percent} at \SI{18}{\giga\watt/\centi\meter^2} and then starts to decrease due to photodissociation.
-For the power law dependence $I^\beta$, we extract $\beta = 3$ at low intensities, which is expected since (2+1) REMPI is a 3-photon process.
+For the power law dependence $I^\beta$, we extract $\beta = 3$ at low intensities, which is expected since (2+1) REMPI is a three-photon process.
 As the REMPI intensity increases, the logarithmic slope decreases due to saturation.
 At our typical REMPI intensity, we extract $\beta = 1.4$.

+We also repeat the simulation with $\alpha = 0.1$ and the photodissociation cross section $\sigma_d$ updated for $\nu^+ = 1$ to estimate the vibrational selectivity of the ionization.
+At our REMPI intensity, we expect \qty{0.1}{\percent} ionization probability per pulse for $\nu^+=1$.
+Thus, for an \Htwop ion loaded after a single REMPI pulse, the probability of the ion being in vibrational state $\nu^+=0$ is \qty{99.5}{\percent}.

+We then simulate the ionization with vibrational levels $\nu''=0 \rightarrow \nu'=3 \rightarrow \nu^+=1$ to investigate the feasibility of loading an $\nu^+=1$ ion.
+The total ionization cross section from $\nu'=3$ is also $\sigma_i = \SI{3e-18}{\centi\meter^2}$~\cite{fernandez2007dissociative}, while the vibrational branching ratio $\alpha$ of the ionization step is $\approx 0.6$~\cite{anderson1984resonance}.
+The two-photon transition moment of 9.12~a.u. from the previous simulation is multiplied by the ratio of the Franck-Condon overlaps of 0.2148 between vibrational states $\nu''=0$ and $\nu'=3$ and 0.1579 between $\nu''=0$ and $\nu'=0$~\cite{ritchie1982three}.

-We also repeat the simulation with the parameters updated for ($\nu^+ = 1$, $L^+=0$).
-At our REMPI intensity, we expect \qty{1}{\percent} ionization probability per pulse, compared to \qty{20}{\percent} for $\nu^+=0$.
-After an ion with $\nu^+ = 1$ is loaded, the photodissociation probability (assuming a distance of \um{40} between the REMPI beam and the ion) is close to unity per pulse.
-Therefore, we do not gain any speedup from sending bursts of pulses and makes it more difficult to load an ion in $\nu^+ = 1$.
+At our REMPI intensity, we expect the ionization probability per pulse to be \qty{1}{\percent} for $\nu^+=1$ production, as opposed to \qty{20}{\percent} for $\nu^+=0$.
+Furthermore, after an ion with $\nu^+ = 1$ is loaded, the photodissociation probability (assuming a distance of \um{40} between the REMPI beam and the ion) is \qty{40}{\percent}, as opposed to \qty{1}{\percent}.
+Therefore, we do not expect any significant speedup from sending bursts of pulses, which it more difficult to load an ion in $\nu^+ = 1$.